u3shit/neptools/README.md

 just dragging the `.cl3` file onto the executable to extract the .txt files, and drop the `.txt` files to import back.
 You can also mass-convert directories by dropping them.
-By default it will export every `.cl3` which doesn't have a corresponding `.txt`, and import where `.txt` exitst.
-You can override it with the `--export-only` and `--import-only` options to only import or export.
+By default it will export every `.cl3` which doesn't have a corresponding `.txt`, and import where `.txt` exist.
+You can override it with the `--mode export-strtool` and `--mode import-strtool` options to only import or export.

+You can also unpack and repack `.cl3` files.
+The easiest way to do this is to copy/rename `stcm-editor.exe` to `cl3-tool.exe` (simply `cl3-tool` on Linux), and drop the `.cl3` file onto the executable.
+It'll extract into a `.cl3.out` directory, drop the directory onto the executable to repack.
+Alternatively you can use `--mode auto-cl3`, `--mode unpack-cl3` and `--mode pack-cl3` options to achieve this functionality without changing the filename.

 Advanced usage
 --------------